Building a React Water Tracker

 Core React Concepts I Applied

 This was one of the most important patterns I learned.
 Both dailyCount and weeklyCount need to be updated when the button is clicked, and multiple components need to display this data.
-The solution?
-Keep the state in the parent App.jsx and pass it down as props.
+The solution is to keep state in the parent App.jsx and pass it down as props:

 const [dailyCount, setDailyCount] = useState(0);